 Also intriguing are the snippets of Belgium's recent history.
 Far-right politician Frank Vanhecke is disturbingly smooth and charismatic.
 Satisfying and thought-provoking.

-Where & when: Loft, A Theatre; to Sunday
+Loft, A Theatre; to Sunday